De Klassieker: History

-Ajax vs Feyenoord

 The first encounter between these two clubs was on 9 October 1921 in Rotterdam which was surrounded by controversy.
 The match initially ended 3–2 in Ajax' favour.
 This was later officially declared 2–2 due to Feyenoords protest to what they believed was a dubious goal by Ajax.

 There has also been a competition as who has the biggest stadium between these two clubs which mainly occurred in the 1930s and 1940s.
 This was done as bragging rights as which city, between Amsterdam and Rotterdam, had the biggest stadium in the Netherlands.
 The Olympic Stadium was constructed in 1928 and had a capacity of 31,600 which was the biggest in the Netherlands.
 In 1934 De Meer Stadion was constructed with a capacity of 22,000.
 Ajax used the Olympic Stadium for European matches and De Meer for domestic matches.
 The status of the Olympic Stadium being the largest in Netherlands would change in 1937 when Feyenoord opened De Kuip was constructed with a capacity of 64,000.
 Ajax responded by adding a second ring to Olympic Stadium, also in 1937.
 After the Second World War, Feyenoord expanded De Kuip to 69,000 in 1949.

 From the season 1947–48 up to and including 1955–56 no competitive matches were played between these two clubs.
 This was due to Feyenoord never winning their regional league in this period and hence not reaching the Championship Playoff where they could face Ajax.
 In order for these clubs to continue playing each other during this period a number of friendlies were arranged.
-Once the Eredivise was introduced in 1956–57, regional leagues were abolished in favour of a single national league and hence no championship playoffs were needed.
+Once the Eredivisie was introduced in 1956–57, regional leagues were abolished in favour of a single national league and hence no championship playoffs were needed.
 Therefore, Feyenoord and Ajax were able to play competitive matches against each other once more.
-The two clubs have faced off once a year since then.
+The two clubs have faced off twice a year since then.

 In the season 1960/61 the highest scoring match between these two occurred.
-The total number of goals scored was 14 where the score was 9–5 in the favour of Feyenoord.
+The total number of goals scored was 14 where the score was 9–5 in favour of Feyenoord.
 This season Feyenoord won the league with Ajax being second place with 2 points behind first place.
-Four years later in the season 1964/65 the same scoreline was almost replicated by a 9–4 scoreline in Feyenoords favour.
+Four years later in the season 1964/65 the same scoreline was almost replicated by a 9–4 scoreline in Feyenoord's favour.